Graduate School Course Descriptions

 RM 610 Rural Church Multiplication/Church Planting and Revitalization 6 credits

-Partnering with New Life Church in Foley, MN, students will observe the host rural church plant as well as learn from multiple rural church planters who are currently leading successful church plants.
-Students will also discover the process, challenges, and rewards of revitalization.
+Partnering with New Life Church in Foley, MN, students observe the host rural church plant as well as learn from multiple rural church planters who are currently leading successful churches.
+Students also discover the process, challenges, and rewards of revitalization.
+Reflection on the theological foundation of multiplication and revitalization enrich the applications.
+Teaching will advance insight about recruiting, empowering, equipping and encouraging leaders in multiplication and revitalization.
+Project evaluation from theology, ecclesiology and culture provides multi-discipline approach to multiplication.

 RM 615 Creative Leadership for the Rural Church 6 credits

-Marysville Christian Fellowship, Marysville, KS, will host the learning experience for Creative Leadership for the Rural Church.
-These topics will be addressed: isolated or extreme rural, farming, ranching, Native American, scenic communities, rural areas near a city, raising indigenous leadership, connecting with other rural churches, defining values of the rural community, and character and integrity in a rural setting.
+Marysville Christian Fellowship in Marysville, KS, hosts the immersion experience for Creative Leadership for the Rural Church.
+Diverse rural contexts for developing leaders will be addressed through a variety of lenses: raising indigenous leadership, connecting with other churches, defining values of the rural community, the necessity of character and integrity in the student’s setting.
+Leadership styles will influence the research, project, and evaluations that lead to creative leadership applications.

 RM 620 Rural Ministry - Urban/Rural Partnerships 6 credits

-Pastor Rod Loy from First Assembly in Little Rock, AR, will host the learning experience dealing with Developing Multiplying Movements for the Rural Church.
-This learning experience would address the engagement of spiritual events that historically moved organizations to develop movements that multiplied on a broad scale.
-This learning experience will engage the connection, development, and release of leaders who multiply themselves.
+First Assembly in Little Rock, AR, will host the immersion experience dealing with biblical partnership for the rural church.
+The class addresses the engagement of relationships that historically moved organizations to develop movements that multiplied on a broad scale.
+Partnership plays a key role as ministry stretches beyond the local church to make a large impact on a region.
+This learning experience will engage the orthodoxy, orthopraxis, and orthopathos that connect, develop, and release of leaders who multiply themselves.

 TH 690 Thesis 9 credits